The Director of Student Conduct or his/her designee is authorized to impose any one

 The student may have the opportunity to choose the type of service he/she would like

-to perform and have the opportunity to work with staff at the Student Volunteer Center
+to perform and have the opportunity to work with staff at the Volunteer Center to

 through in-hall service.